kfahn22/heart_curve/README.md

 - [Heart curve P5 sketch] (https://editor.p5js.org/codingtrain/sketches/egvieHyt0)
 - [Coding Train Heart Curve Coding Challenge](https://thecodingtrain.com/challenges/134-heart-curve)

+The equations for the first and second heart are from [Mathematische-Basteleien](http://www.mathematische-basteleien.de/heart.html).

 ## Heart curve 1

-In my first version of the heart curve, the equations draw a petal shape.
+In the first heart curve, the equations draw a petal shape.
 I rendered the heart by drawing the shape and its reflection.
-Equations for heart curve equations from http://www.mathematische-basteleien.de/heart.html

 `const r = 10 * pow(sin(a), 7) * pow(e, 2 * a);`
 `const x = r * cos(a);`